How to make money from blogging

 Sign up to Affiliate Window - a huge affiliate network where you can promote thousands of brands and services instantly!

 You can bring in some dough by offering space on your blog for brands to advertise themselves to your readers.

 For example, banner ads run across the top of the page, and sidebar ads are (you guessed it!) the ones that run down the side of your blog content.

 You can charge for these in one of two ways.
 PPC (pay per click) means you'll get a set payment for every one of your readers who click the ad, while CPM (cost per thousand – M being Roman numeral for thousand) means you'll negotiate a set payment for every 1,000 ‘impressions’ the ad gets.

-As mentioned, the rates of PPC and CPM can seem low, and quite often they are low – but the more readers you acquire, the higher the clicks (and renumeration) will be!
+As mentioned, the rates of PPC and CPM can seem low, and quite often they are low – but the more readers you acquire, the higher the clicks (and remuneration) will be!

 Selling newsletter space

-It's also an option to charge a brand for either advertising space within or a mention in your weekly/monthly newsletter (if you have one!).
+It's also an option to charge a brand for either advertising space or a mention in your weekly/monthly newsletter (if you have one!).

 However, you’ll need to build up a decent size mailing list for brands to consider this.

 Advertorials and sponsored content